 You are careful not to give too much praise and recognition, lest it be misconstrued.
 If people don’t like you because you are not as effusive as others, then so be it.
 For you, life is not a popularity contest.
 Life is something of a minefield.
 Others can run through it recklessly if they so choose, but you take a different approach.
 You identify the dangers, weigh their relative impact, and then place your feet deliberately.
 You walk with care.
 Strengthsfinder

 If you know me, but aren’t me, my delusion is apparent.
-My decisions are considered not rash.
+All my decisions are considered.
 I moved to the US because I was mentally prepared to do it.
 And I was mentally prepared to do it because I can’t not deliberate.
 My brain preemptively and continuously churns through all the alternative stories, options, and possibilities, long before they are possibilities.
 This is also known as anxiety.

 Though I like “to explain, to describe, to speak in public,” I’m pretty quiet in a group meeting.
 I’m amazed by the folks who can blat half-digested ideas into a conference room.
 I prefer to stay quiet and absorb what’s being said.
 Let others chop vegetables; I will manage the stew.